turboapps/docs/deploying/to_turbo_server/g-turbo_plugin_and_turbo_console.md

 **Main Console**

-The Turbo Console contains links to the logged in user's favorite applications and files and folders that have been synchronized to their Turbo.net account.
+The Turbo Launcher contains links to the logged in user's favorite applications and files and folders that have been synchronized to their Turbo.net account.

 Users can click on **All Applications** to open the application list.
 Users can click on the application name to open a new menu that allows them to launch the application as well as add or remove the applications from the start menu.
 Users can return to the main console menu by clicking the **Home** link at the top of the console.

-When launching an application hosted on Turbo Server that has been added to the start menu, the Turbo Console will check to see if there is a new version available.
+When launching an application hosted on Turbo Server that has been added to the start menu, the Turbo Launcher will check to see if there is a new version available.
 If a new version is available, the user will be prompted for which version they would like to start.

 Clicking on any of the **Documents**, **Desktop**, **Music**, **Pictures** or **Videos** folder names will open the folder access menu.
 Users can add or remove the folders from their current device from this menu.
 Clicking on a device name will open the folder and allow the user to add, copy or remove files from that folder on the named device upon the next synchronization if the folder is synchronized on all devices.
 If the folder is only synchronized from one device, the folder will open in the user's web browser, either on their Turbo.net account or in the Turbo Server instance the plugin is connected to.

-**Note**: When viewing the files and folders connected via the Turbo Console, the browser's Internet Security settings can effect what is displayed on the web desktop.
+**Note**: When viewing the files and folders connected via the Turbo Launcher, the browser's Internet Security settings can effect what is displayed on the web desktop.
 More restrictive settings can prevent files and folders from displaying and synchronizing.

 #### Advanced Plugin Topics